 The attorneys at Berry Law can help you file an appeal with the VA or seek an increase in your disability rating if your respiratory condition has worsened and can be connected to burn pit exposure.
 While the VA does not automatically agree that a Veteran’s lung disease is service-connected to burn pits, it does not automatically dismiss service connection either.
 Our experienced attorneys can help you put together a persuasive appeal.

-Berry Law Firm has extensive experience helping Veterans obtain reevaluations and file appeals that ultimately increase their VA disability ratings.
+Berry Law has extensive experience helping Veterans obtain reevaluations and file appeals that ultimately increase their VA disability ratings.
 We are Veterans helping Veterans.
 Let us review your medical records and your military service history to see how we can assist you.

 We know the VA rules and regulations for establishing disability ratings, and we have studied the evidence indicating that Veterans have suffered lung disease from exposure to burn pits.
 You served your country.
 We want to make the system work for you.